MonolithProjects/docker-tailscale-up/README.md

 version: '3'
 services:
   tailscale:
-    image: monolithprojects/tailscale-up:stable
+    image: monolithprojects/tailscale-up:latest
     environment:
       - AUTHKEY=$AUTHKEY
-      - ACCEPT_DNS=true # This can be any value as the script is evaluating only if the variable is set.
+      - ACCEPT_DNS=true # This can be any value as the script is evaluating only if the variable is set or not.
       - CUSTOM_HOSTNAME="myserver"
     volumes:
       - /dev/net/tun:/dev/net/tun